ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-gb.md

 - a domain name more than 60 days old
 - a domain name that has not been transferred or changed holders within the last 60 days
 - a domain name status is ok, or transferable - domain cannot be expired
-- if a domain name will expiry during transfer process - it will be interrupted
+- a domain name expiry date long enough to finish transfer process - recommended more than 60 days
 - an unlocked domain name with a transfer code, or the ability to receive one
 - the authority to request a transfer for the domain name
-- The domain name holder and/or its administrators must be informed of the transfer request.
+- the domain name holder and/or its administrators must be informed of the transfer request.

 ## Instructions

-Your domain name is currently filed with a registrar.
+Your domain name is currently filed with another registrar.
 Are you looking to transfer it to OVH?
 If so, you can do this by following a transfer procedure.

 The transfer procedure has several steps.
 These steps will involve various entities being contacted, including your current domain name registrar, OVH, and other parties.
 The table below provides a breakdown of who is contacted, and how long each step will take to complete.